facebookresearch/TensorComprehensions/BUILD.md

 # Install
 The following commands will install TC into ${CONDA_PREFIX}.
-This is a bit final and creates circular dependencies when subsenquently building TC.
+This is a bit final and creates circular dependencies when subsequently building TC.
 To test locally without installing, better to `export PYTHONPATH` as above.

 If you build with `BUILD_TYPE=Release`: